junglert/rpi-stresstest/README.md

    - user input for time and file ✔

-   - automaticly installes stress if not already install ✔
+   - automatically installes stress if not already installed ✔

    - ~~script creates own alias~~